 The importance of being properly prepared when athletic emergencies arise cannot be stressed enough.
 An athlete's survival may hinge on the training and preparation of athletic healthcare providers.
 It is prudent to invest athletic department "ownership" in the emergency action plan by involving the athletic administration and sport coaches as well as sports medicine personnel.
-The emergency action plan should be reviewed at least once a year with all athletic personnel and local emergency response teams.
-Through development and implementation of the emergency plan Bradley Central High School helps ensure that the athlete will have the best care provided when an emergency situation does arise.
+The emergency action plan should be reviewed at least once a year with all athletic personnel and local emergency plan Bradley Central High School helps ensure that the athlete will have the best care provided when an emergency situation does arise.